brucew/xkcd-287/readme.md

 ===
 I had fun writing this challenge.
 It was more theoretical than anything I've come across in any of my day-to-day work and I learned a lot while I was writing it (particularly in reference to the knapsack problem, integer partitioning and np complete problems).

-Thanks for taking the time to look it over, and I hope to talk to you soon.
+Thanks for taking the time to look it over.
+Comments are always welcome.